johnpeart/johnpeart.github.io/src/posts/blogpost/2019-06-02-building-a-eurovision-scoreboard.md

 Google Form created, I next linked this to a Google Sheet.
 This means every time someone makes a form submission, it saves their response to a spreadsheet.

-It's almost too easy to do: you just click a button on the top of the form!
+It’s almost too easy to do: you just click a button on the top of the form!
 In my case, I needed to create a new Sheets file, but you could also link it to an existing spreadsheet if you had one you'd already been working in.

 ### Calculate the scores